-Not only will this type of amicable divorce allow you to move on with your life faster with less stress and minimal costs, it could also allow you and your spouse to maintain a cordial relationship, which will be beneficial if you need to remain in contact with each other.
+Not only will this type of amicable divorce allow you to move on with your life faster with less stress and minimal costs, but it could also allow you and your spouse to maintain a cordial relationship, which will be beneficial if you need to remain in contact with each other.

-An Uncontested Divorce Can Be A Simple Divorce
+An Uncontested Divorce Can Be a Simple Divorce